arangodb/docs/3.12/aql/functions-string.md

   get the substring from `offset` to the end of the string.
 The end byte (`offset` + `length`) needs to coincide with the end of a character's byte sequence
+- **left** (number, *optional*): numbers of characters, if not specified it is equal to zero.
+Move begining of substring to the begining of the string on specified numbers of characters.
+- **right** (number, *optional*): numbers of characters, if not specified it is equal to left.
+Move ending of substring to the ending of the string on specified numbers of characters.
 - returns **substring** (string\|null): a substring of `value`, or `null` and produces a warning if the start or end byte is in the middle of a character's byte sequence